symbol/symbol-docs/source/getting-started/first-application.rst

 Writing your first application
 ##############################

-This first guide will take you through the NEM development cycle.
+This guide will take you through the NEM development cycle.
 You will send your first transaction to the blockchain after combining some NEM :doc:`built-in features <../concepts/account>`.

 **********
 Background